HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 ### Putting it all together

-With the object instances in place, we can stick the pipe together to execute th flow
+With the object instances in place, we can stick the pipe together to execute the flow

 ```js
 const insertPoint = document.getElementById('resultTableBody');